gyzhao21/drugmatrix/README.md

 # DrugMatrix ApicalXOmics
-Discovering genes associated with phenotypical changes (i.e., histopathologies, clinical pathologies, and organ weight changes) from DrugMatrix database
+Discovering genes associated with phenotypical changes (i.e., histopathologies, clinical pathologies, and organ weight changes) from DrugMatrix database.
+DrugMatrix database is a large-scale Rat toxicogenomics that contains the short-term rat toxicity studies.
+The complete information about the database is available at CEBS site (https://cebs.niehs.nih.gov/cebs/paper/15670) at NIEHS.

 # Toxicogenomics and DrugMatrix Database
 Toxicogenomics is the study of how genes and proteins respond to toxic substances, providing valuable insights into the molecular mechanisms behind adverse drug reactions and environmental toxicity.
 It explores how exposure to toxicants influences gene expression and the resulting biological effects (i.e., histopatholgy, clinical pathology, and organ weight change).